pbloem/kgbench-loader/README.md

  * `dmg777k` Subset of `dmgfull`
  * `mdgenre` Movie data extracted from Wikidata

-The following datasets are available for unit testing:
+The following datasets are available for testing:

  * `micro` Minute dataset of 5 nodes.
 Useful for manually analyzing algorithm behavior.
- * `aifb` Small, real-world dataset.
-The test set is too small to make this a very valuable benchmark, but good for quick sanity checks.
+ * Small, real-world datasets.
+The test sets of these are too small to make them very valuable benchmark, but they are good for quick sanity checks, and to compare against existing literature.
+When evaluating on the test set, these should be loaded with `include_val=True`.
+   * `aifb`
+   * `mutag`
+   * `bgs` NB: Due to a change in loading code, this dataset is loaded with 916337 edges rather than the 916199 reported in the literature (most likely the extra edges were skipped in earlier versions).
+   * `am`
  * `mdgender` Large, balanced multimodal dataset with a guaranteed relation between the images and the target class, which a convolutional network can learn.
 This task is too easy to make for a good evaluation, but it may be helpful in troubleshooting multimodal models.
 See the broader impact statement in the paper for a discussion on the problems surrounding gender classification.

 ## Datatypes